germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 FirecREST uses the `username` or `preferred_username` claim from the JWT access token created by the Identity Provider (IdP) when the user or application [authenticated to use the API](../auth/README.md).

-> [!IMPORTANT]
+!!! info
-> This `username` value on the token must be a valid username on the HPC system, otherwise the SSH credential created on its behalf won't be allowed in the system.
+    This `username` value on the token must be a valid username on the HPC system, otherwise the SSH credential created on its behalf won't be allowed in the system.

 The JWT signature is verified using the Identity Provider (IdP) public key, and then the token time validity is checked.
 If both are successful, the `username` is extracted and a SSH key is created for the user if there isn't an active connection to the cluster.